 Pearl Street Station offers a mix of foods, with BBQ, pub grub, Italian fare, and American classics all being on the menu.
-Some of the highlights here include wings with a spicy (but not too spicy) Buffalo sauce; boneless Buffalo tenders with that same sauce; a plate of relatively firm meatballs in tomato sauce that isn't on the menu after being one of those items where you would need to ask if they could bring it out to you; excellent steak tips with a zesty marinade (a mixed grill with steak tips and chicken and a mixed grill with steak tips and sausage can also be ordered, with both being delicious, while a sausage and pork chop combo plate is also worth getting); turkey tips that are tender have also have the tasty marinade used for the steak tips; a half-pound char-grilled burger that you can smell cooking from outside the place; huge calzones, with the steak and cheese calzone and chicken parmigiana calzone options being particularly good ones; the aforementioned pizza that leans toward Italian-style, though the crust is a bit more puffy than thin (the shrimp pizza is a particularly good option); and a terrific chicken parmigiana that rivals that of the now-closed Salem Wood Cafe that had been on the other side of town.
+Some of the highlights here include wings with a spicy (but not too spicy) Buffalo sauce; boneless Buffalo tenders with that same sauce; a plate of relatively firm meatballs in tomato sauce that is now on the menu after being one of those items where you would need to ask if they could bring it out to you; excellent steak tips with a zesty marinade (a mixed grill with steak tips and chicken and a mixed grill with steak tips and sausage can also be ordered, with both being delicious, while a sausage and pork chop combo plate is also worth getting); turkey tips that are tender have also have the tasty marinade used for the steak tips; a half-pound char-grilled burger that you can smell cooking from outside the place; huge calzones, with the steak and cheese calzone and chicken parmigiana calzone options being particularly good ones; the aforementioned pizza that leans toward Italian-style, though the crust is a bit more puffy than thin (the shrimp pizza is a particularly good option); and a terrific chicken parmigiana that rivals that of the now-closed Salem Wood Cafe that had been on the other side of town.
 Drink options are what you might expect at an old-school neighborhood spot such as this, with popular American beers being king here (and the margaritas being quite tasty--and quite strong).
 Prices are reasonable, with most dishes being in the $10-20 range.